1adexgithub/HANGMAN-GAME/README.md

 # About the Project
 This Project was built to guess answers based on Frontend development, as of this point.
-The project is still under improvements
+The project is still under development.

 # Getting Started with Create React App